-It was a night to go out and socialize, and we didn't have TV. at that time.
-The women would auction off their boxed lunch, that's why it was called a "Box Dance."
+It was a night to go out and socialize, and we didn't have TV at that time.
+The women would auction off their boxed lunch, that's why it was called a 'Box Dance.'
 They would auction off their boxed lunch to the highest bidder.
-The highest bidder gets to dance with them and to eat the lunch...It's like matchmaking.
+The highest bidder gets to dance with them and to eat the lunch . . .
+It's like matchmaking.

 The women could also have someone prepare lunches for them if they were too busy working in the pineapple field or cannery.
 Mrs. Kawado and Mrs. McClure's mom, Mrs. Hirokane, was well-known for her cooking and her boxed lunches were in demand among busy, working women.
-When asked what the primary goal was of the dance, Mrs. Sakoda describes it as a way to socialize where men can dance with women.
+When asked what the primary goal of the dance was, Mrs. Sakoda described it as a way for men and women to socialize.
 The boxed lunches were also a way to make some extra money on the side.
-Kupuna Makanani notes that there was no alcohol that was served but the dance was still fun with music and an emcee.
-Such social events like these is credited by Mrs. Sakoda for teaching her about other cultural practices:
+Kupuna Makanani noted there was no alcohol served but the dance was still fun with music and an emcee.
+Social events like these are credited by Mrs. Sakoda for teaching her about other cultural practices:

-There was Filipino music, Japanese music from the Japanese and so on...That's why we all know how to do the bamboo dance, we all know how to do the hula, we all could play the 'ukulele.
+There was Filipino music, Japanese music from the Japanese and so on . . .
+That's why we all know how to do the bamboo dance, we all know how to do the hula, we all could play the 'ukulele.
 That's what the communities all were [doing] on weekends.
 If you wanted to take 'ukulele, you could go there, if you wanted to sew, you could go there.

-Both Mrs. Sakoda and Mr. Takahashi traded memories of Chinese men who would sell manapua (steamed meat buns), and delicious hot saimin.
+Both Mrs. Sakoda and Mr. Takahashi traded memories of Chinese men who sold manapua (steamed meat buns), and delicious hot saimin.
 Eggs and milk were delivered to residents.
 Other vendors included tofu sellers, including one particular lady from Līhu'e.
-Mrs. Sakoda describes the following:
+Mrs. Sakoda described the following:

 She had a stick across her back, and the cans, cracker cans would be balanced.
 The cans had tofu.
 One would bring one's bowl to buy the tofu.
-If you wanted bean curd...there was also nishime.
+If you wanted bean curd . . . there was also nishime.

 The holidays were a special time for the children in Puhi Camp, marked by food.
-Mrs. Sakoda describes how each Christmas, each child received a gift from Grove Farm:
+Mrs. Sakoda described how at Christmas each child received a gift from Grove Farm:

 Every Christmas, we would have a handful of mixed nuts, fruit, an apple, and an orange and some candy.
 It was so precious for us to get that each Christmas, that little brown bag with just that.
-If we only could re-create that, it was so valuable to have that apple and orange...we were fortunate.
+If we only could re-create that, it was so valuable to have that apple and orange . . . we were fortunate.
 The unions were very good to our camps.